FAQ Banner

 • The priority of BC Builds is to build new rental homes quickly and increase rental supply across B.C. for middle-income earners.
 However, grants under the BC Builds program will help lower rents below market rates in BC Builds buildings.

-• Grants of up to $225,000 per unit are available to non-profit organizations and First Nations development corporations to generate supply and create at least 20% of units at 20% below market rates.
+• Grants of up to $225,000 per unit are available to non-profit organizations, co-op, public housing corporation and First Nations entities to generate supply and create at least 20% of units at 20% below market rates.

 • All households living in BC Builds homes are income tested at move-in.